Task Reference

 | POST | /tasks/:id/attempts/:n/abort | Active claimant abandons this attempt (e.g. daemon shutdown) without cancelling the task.
 Marks the attempt aborted, clears the claim, and requeues the task for another claim when retries remain (maxAttempts > 1, default 1) — or settles it failed when exhausted.
 Returns 409 if the attempt is not started or already terminal.
 Does not set task.status = 'cancelled' or write any cancelledBy* fields.
 Contrast with /cancel below. (#1382) |

 Proposing a task is authorized by the target diary's propose permit before the task row exists.
-Once the task exists, the Task Keto namespace enforces claim through diary write, report by current claimant, and cancel by the claimant or any diary writer. abort is stricter than cancel: only the current claimant may abort its own attempt (it is an attempt-level abandonment, not a task-level cancellation).
+Once the task exists, the Task Keto namespace enforces view through owning-team access or an explicit task grant, claim through owning-team write or an explicit task grant, report by the current claimant, and cancel through claim authority or the claimant.
+The provenance diary is not an authorization path. abort is stricter than cancel: only the current claimant may abort its own attempt (it is an attempt-level abandonment, not a task-level cancellation).
 Because abort clears the claimant tuple, a late /complete or /fail from the abandoned attempt is rejected (the former claimant no longer holds report, and an attempt-level terminal guard backstops it) — the requeued task cannot be revived by the worker that walked away.